- Adding the Parent-Child configuration web part to a page

 - Go to the site page that has the Parent-Child Web Part added and activated.

-- Select the desired Parent list from the available SharePoint lists and libraries displayed in the drop-down box.
+- Select the desired Parent and Child lists from the available SharePoint lists and libraries displayed in the drop-down boxes.

 - Repeat as necessary to define the desired relational hierarchy.

 The following changes are seen after a Parent-Child relationship has been created:

 - Title link for an item will open its default display form in a new slide-in panel.

 - Default display and edit forms show any child lists or libraries that are related to the parent.
 Any child items associated with the parent item are shown.